-- 1. Enter the setup menu.
-The display will show 5££. - 2.
-Enter manual control mode.
+- 1. Press and hold for 5 seconds to enter the setup menu.
+The display will show 5 !! - 2.
 Press and hold for 6.2 seconds, then let go to enter manual mode.
 The display will show HBnd. - 3.
-Enter Auto-Tuning mode.
-Press and hold \bigcirc for 7.4 seconds, then let go to select Auto-Tuning.
-The display will show $\boxed{R-E}$. - 4.
-Perform calibration of a selected parameter during the calibration procedure.
-Press and hold for 8.6 seconds, then let go to select calibration mode.
+Press and hold for 7.4 seconds, then let go to select Auto-Tuning.
+The display will show R-E. - 4.
+Press and hold of for 8.6 seconds, then let go to select calibration mode.

-During power-up, the upper display will show PROG and the lower display will show the Firmware version for 6 seconds.
+During power-up, the upper display will show PROG, and the lower display will show the Firmware version.